dylannnn/ncss/docs/VARIABLES.md

 Variables
 =========

-> The variables naming conventions and best practices are based on the latest CSS4 specification.
+> The variables naming convention standard is based on the latest CSS4 specification.

 Colors